Secodis/TSS-WEB/README.md

 # Welcome

 This is the official site of TSS-WEB, an open requirement framework for web-based applications & services.
-All these requirements are based on common standards & best practices, including those from OWASP, SAFECode, ISO/IEC 27002, and NIST.
+All these requirements are based on common standards & best practices, including those from [OWASP](https://www.owasp.org), [NIST](https://www.nist.gov/), [SAFECode](https://safecode.org/), and [ISO/IEC 27002](https://www.iso.org/obp/ui/#iso:std:iso-iec:27002:ed-3:v2:en).

 ## Purpose

-The purpose of this framework is to provide a comprehensive and consistent collection of technical and organizational AppSec controls for creating own security standards, policies, or concepts.
+The purpose of this framework is to provide a comprehensive collection of technical and organizational AppSec controls for creating own security standards, policies, or concepts.
 The goal is to provide a foundation that works for most organizations.
 You can use all the controls or select only those you need.

 In many cases, you may want to adapt only some controls or add others that are more suitable to your specific organization or technology stack.

 ## General
  * [{{site.TITLE_GENERAL_REQUIREMENTS}}]({{site.URL_GENERAL_REQUIREMENTS}})